17 Perfect Things to Do in Prague in Winter [2024-2025]

 People ice skating on the rink in one of the main areas of Prague, a popular place for this winter activity when the rink is installed.

-This ice rink is found behind the Czech Estates, and even though it’s open for a relatively short time, it’s free for everyone during that time…
+This ice rink is found behind the Czech Estates, and even though it’s open for a relatively short time (for the 2024-2025 season, it’s from December 5 to January 31), it’s free for everyone during that time!

 Take a cruise on the Vltava River